DFE-Digital/architecture/capability/architecture-capability-framework.md

 > This page is being drafted, but we wanted to share the information we'd gathered as soon as it was available.
 If you have any comments, please contact the [architecture profession](mailto:architecture.profession@education.gov.uk))

 ## Purpose
 This framework provides an outline of the roles, skills and experience that architects working within DfE have or would like to build.

+We've published the first iteration of our [DfE architecture capability framework](https://educationgovuk.sharepoint.com/:w:/r/sites/Businessoperationsplanningandperformance-CapabilityTeam/Shared%20Documents/Capability%20Team/Capability%20Frameworks,%20Assessment%20%26%20Career%20Pathways/Architecture/Architecture%20Capability%20Framework%20V1%20FINAL.docx?d=w070c3687bfd74cdb8e8269bd1962b681&csf=1&web=1&e=vckSwA), focused initially on our enterprise, solution and technical architect roles.
+This will be expanded to include other architecture roles soon.

-It describes the pathways into architecture and how to develop an architecture career.
-It should help also people interacting with architects understand what we do and how we do it.
+On these guidance pages, we summarise information in the framework, and describe some of the pathways into architecture and how to develop an architecture career.

+The framework should help also people working and interacting with architects understand what we do and how we do it.

 It builds on the [GOV.UK DDaT Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), extending the various skills, levels and mastery for the context of DfE.